muellerberndt/sabre/README.md

 --debug
 ```

-Dump the API request and reponse when submitting an analysis.
+Dump the API request and response when submitting an analysis.

 ### Other commands